PatrykLes/component-importer/README.md

 ## Why Design Systems?

 Design Systems lower engineering costs by keeping a single source of truth for your company's visual language.
-Recognized as valuable tools, design systems have been successfully deployed by the industry's most sofisticated players like [Google](https://material.io/design/), [Microsoft](https://developer.microsoft.com/en-us/fabric#/) and [Uber](https://baseweb.design/)), heck even the [UK](https://design-system.service.gov.uk/components/) and [US](https://designsystem.digital.gov/) government have one!
+Recognized as valuable tools, design systems have been successfully deployed by the industry's most sofisticated players like [Google](https://material.io/design/), [Microsoft](https://developer.microsoft.com/en-us/fabric#/) and [Uber](https://baseweb.design/), heck even the [UK](https://design-system.service.gov.uk/components/) and [US](https://designsystem.digital.gov/) government have one!

-There's still one big problem though: production design systems are typically only accesible to technical designers, comfortable enough with the command line and familiar with common web development tooling like Webpack, Typescript/Flow, React/Angular, etc. This means that designers often end up having to maintain their own copy which is expensive to keep in sync.
+There's still one big problem though: production design systems are typically only accesible to technical designers, comfortable enough with the command line and familiar with common web development tools like Webpack, Typescript/Flow, React/Angular, etc. This means that designers often end up having to maintain their own copy which is expensive to keep in sync.

 ## The Component Importer: keeping design and engineering in sync